-The social isolation caused by stay-at-home orders – while certainly necessary to stop the spread of coronavirus – can be dangerous for people struggling with substance use.
-Anecdotally, I’ve noticed that, even among people that can drink safely, alcohol consumption is way up; virtual happy hours have become popular, and it seems that even social distancing can’t stop the attraction of friendship and a cold drink.
-I’ve seen people on Zoom meetings having a glass of wine at all hours of the day; there’s even a special name for a drink alone, now—a “quarantini.”
-Our lexicon is full of sayings to justify drinking—“wine o’clock” and “it’s five o’clock somewhere” come to mind—and today it seems that people are finding more and more excuses to have that drink.
+The social isolation caused by stay-at-home orders, while certainly necessary to stop the spread of coronavirus, can be dangerous for people struggling with substance use.
+Anecdotally, I’ve noticed that, even among people that can drink safely, alcohol consumption is way up.
+Virtual happy hours have become popular, and it seems that even social distancing can’t stop the attraction of friendship and a cold drink.
+I’ve seen people on Zoom meetings having a glass of wine at all hours of the day.
+There’s even a special name for a drink alone called a “quarantini.”
+Our lexicon is full of sayings to justify drinking like “it’s wine o’clock” and “it’s five o’clock somewhere” come to mind.
+Today it seems that people are finding more and more excuses to have that drink.

 Here are a few more statistics about alcohol consumption during social distancing: